How to File an Emergency Custody Order in Florida

 Emergency Injunctions for Child Custody: Suggested Next Steps

-If you have questions about filing a motion for an emergency custody order in Florida, we’re here to help.
-Our team can determine whether your situation qualifies and guide you through each step.
-If you believe your circumstances meet these criteria, contact our office to speak with a divorce attorney.
-Our family law attorneys can advise you on whether your case meets the court’s emergency threshold.
+If you have questions about filing a motion for an emergency custody order in Florida, our team can help determine whether your situation qualifies.
+Contact our office to speak with a Florida family law attorney.

 Reviews of Sean Smallwood, P.A.